 2. Chess

-If there is a game that’s more “classic” than Scrabble, then it is surely chess.
-This game has its roots in the Indian strategy game called “Chaturanga,” which originated before the 7th century!
-Chess is a two-player game that uses a checkered board with 64 squares in an 8×8 grid.
+If there is a game that’s more “classic” than Scrabble, it is surely chess.
+This game has its roots in the Indian strategy game Chaturanga, which originated before the 7th century!
+Chess is a two-player game with a checkered board with 64 squares in an 8×8 grid.

 This Chess Family Classics Edition from Pressman is one of the bestselling versions of the game.
-It features a heavy-duty, folding chess board for easy storage and preservation, and comes with a set of beautiful black and ivory Staunton chess pieces (two kings, two queens, four rooks, four knights, four bishops, and 16 pawns).
+It features a heavy-duty, folding chess board for easy storage and preservation and a set of beautiful black and ivory Staunton chess pieces (two kings, two queens, four rooks, four knights, four bishops, and 16 pawns).

-For those who are not aware of the game’s rules, the goal is to checkmate your opponent’s king by cornering it in an inescapable position.
-Checkmate is a game position in chess where the king is “in check” (in danger of being taken) and there is way to prevent the attack.
+For those unaware of the game’s rules, the goal is to checkmate your opponent’s king by cornering it in an inescapable position.
+Checkmate is a game position in chess where the king is “in check” (in danger of being taken), and there is a way to prevent the attack.

 We recommend Chess for elders because it is a board game that stimulates and engages the brain.
 It also improves logical reasoning and problem-solving skills.
 Most importantly, this classic board game has been proven to lower the risk of age-related cognitive illnesses like dementia.